Teriflunomide (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control to prevent pregnancy.

 - Teriflunomide may stay in your blood for up to 2 years after you stop using it.
 Your doctor can give you medicine to remove it from your body faster, if needed.
 Talk to your doctor if you have questions or concerns about this.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, diabetes, high blood pressure, lung disease, nerve problems, any type of infection, or a history of tuberculosis.
+- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, diabetes, high blood pressure, lung disease, nerve problems, any type of infection, or a history of tuberculosis.

 - This medicine may cause the following problems: